mendix/docs/developerportal/operate/backups.md

 ## 1 Nightly Backups

-This pruning schedule applies to nightly backups and backups initiated by users.
+The pruning schedule applies to nightly backups and backups initiated by users.
 If you want to keep a backup for longer than scheduled, you will have to download it.

 The following backups are retained:

 * Last two weeks: every day
 * Last three months: every Sunday
 * Last year: every first Sunday of the month

 The start time of the backup creation depends on the region and the Mendix Cloud version: